 Leave a legacy at Bread for the City by remembering us in your estate plans.
 Want to talk to someone how it might work best for you?
-Read below, or contact Kristin Valentine at 202.386.7613.
+Read below, or contact Kristin Foti at 202.386.7613.

 Sample Gift Language for your Will or Revocable Living Trust

 A gift to Bread for the City in your will or revocable trust enables you to support our mission and make a difference in the lives of DC's poorest residents.
 A bequest:

 - Will not alter your current lifestyle in any way

 - Can be easily modified to address your changing needs